Sinclairs Hotels Limited

 Sinclairs Hotels Ltd. operates in the hospitality sector and runs a chain of hotels and resorts.
-The company owns nine properties in India at Ooty, Burdwan, Siliguri, Darjeeling, Kalimpong, Dooars, Port Blair, Gangtok, and Yangang.
+The company owns nine properties in India at Ooty, Burdwan, Siliguri, Darjeeling, Kalimpong, Dooars, Port Blair, Gangtok, and Udaipur, Haldighati.

 History and growth

 The company was founded in 1971 as a private limited company by a local entrepreneur from Kolkata.
 The first hotel was set up in Siliguri in the year 1976.
 The next hotel was started in Darjeeling in 1981.
 The company made a public issue in the year 1986 and its shares were listed in Bombay Stock Exchange and Calcutta Stock Exchange.
 In 1990, Dr Niren Suchanti and Navin Suchanti acquired majority control of the company.
 Navin Suchanti is the chairman and Dr Niren Suchanti is the director of the company.

 Thereafter, the company acquired a hotel in Port Blair in 1991 and another one in Ooty in 1995.
 In 1999, it commissioned a resort property Sinclairs Retreat Dooars in Chalsa in the Dooars region of West Bengal, India.

 In 2011, it acquired a majority stake in Savannah Hotels Pvt Ltd, which owns a 104-room hotel in Whitefield, Bengaluru.
 In 2013, the company divested its investment in Savannah Hotels.

 In 2014, Sinclairs commissioned its resort Sinclairs Retreat Kalimpong (46 rooms and 2 suites), in Kalimpong spread over an area of 5 acres.

 In 2015, Sinclairs commissioned its 4 acre resort in Burdwan, Sinclairs Tourist Resort Burdwan.

 In 2020, Sinclairs launched its 8th property at Gangtok, Sikkim (60 rooms and suites) with an area of 45,000 sq. ft.

 In 2021, Sinclairs Hotels signed an agreement to acquire on lease an 18-room property in Yangang, Sikkim.
 This boutique hotel in South Sikkim is the ninth property under the brand Sinclairs.

-In 2022, Seven properties of Sinclairs Hotels awarded with TripAdvisor Travellers’ Choice Award on the basis of quality and quantity of traveller reviews and ratings.
+In 2022, Seven properties of Sinclairs Hotels were awarded with TripAdvisor Travellers’ Choice Award on the basis of quality and quantity of traveller reviews and ratings.